dkittle/scala-bdd/README.md

 An implicit for the Selenium driver is created by the DriverSelector trait.
 The trait uses a `javaOption` called `browser` to instantiate the correct Selenium driver.
 By default, it creates a PhantomJS driver.

+Driver selection is structure in such a way where using the trait should not create more than one instance of a driver.

 I'm temporarily grabbing the phantomjs binary from [here](https://github.com/eugene1g/phantomjs/releases) for Mac OSX Yosemite as the official driver has a Yosemite bug.